fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

 Multi-threading
 ---------------

-The ``fwGui`` library has been designed in order to support multi-thread application.
-When a GUI component needs to be accessed, the function call must be encapsulated in a lambda declaration as shown in this example :
+The ``fwGui`` library has been designed to support multi-thread application.
+When a GUI component needs to be accessed, the function call must be encapsulated in a lambda declaration as shown in this example:

 .. code:: cpp